OilProducts/abstractinator/README.md

 # Abstractinator

-A hierarchical autoencoder that compresses and reconstructs byte sequences using vector quantization.
+An experimental hierarchical autoencoder for compressing and reconstructing raw text at the byte level.
+The project explores whether long sequences can be represented with a compact set of discrete codes while still allowing faithful recovery.
 Training and dataset parameters are configured in `config.py`.

+## Overview

+The autoencoder is built from several custom modules that work together to compress sequences of UTF‑8 bytes.
+Each compression level reduces the length of the sequence and discretizes the result, enabling efficient storage or further modeling.
+Decompression reverses this process to reconstruct the original text.

+Why build this?
+Hierarchical discrete representations can decouple expensive language models from the byte-level details of text.
+If a compact code sequence faithfully represents a document, the codes themselves become a smaller, cleaner target for downstream models or storage.

 ## Installation